 - foam brush (for tiny corners that are hard to reach with a roller)

-- little paint brush for correcting the possible mistakes
+- little paintbrush for correcting the possible mistakes

-Main tools for stenciling.
+Main tools and tips for stenciling.

 Before you start painting, make sure the surface is smooth and clean.
 When stenciling on a textured surface, do not expect the result to be too neat.
 Also, we recommend covering the edges of the walls, ceiling, and skirting with masking tape.
 Covering the floor before painting will save you from worrying about paint spills.